How NATS Lame Duck Mode Actually Works

 Using SIGKILL during lame duck.
 The whole point is graceful shutdown.
 Sending SIGKILL after SIGUSR2 interrupts the client migration mid-flight, causing exactly the connection storm lame duck mode is designed to prevent.

 Not accounting for in-flight work.
 The grace period delays the start of client disconnections, but does not guarantee each client time to finish work.
 Use the LameDuckModeHandler callback to drain in-flight requests, and ensure lame_duck_duration is long enough for all clients to be disconnected gracefully.
+Note that lame_duck_duration is not a strict ceiling on total drain time – Raft leader transfer (up to ~1 second) and JetStream shutdown run before the duration timer starts, so the actual elapsed time from LDM entry to final disconnect exceeds the configured duration.

 Skipping lame duck for “quick” restarts.
 Even a fast restart drops all connections simultaneously, causing a thundering herd on the remaining servers.
 Lame duck mode takes 2 minutes by default.